Frequently Asked Questions

 Significant amounts of waste that would otherwise end up in landfill sites are reused by our industry.
 Our own research estimates that remanufacturing can make a significant difference to the amount of new raw materials produced and used to supply the growing demand for inkjet and toner cartridges:

-A few manufacturers, but certainly not all, require consumers to send their cartridges back to them rather than allowing the user to have the cartridge remanufactured for re-use.
+A few manufacturers require consumers to send their cartridges back to them rather than allowing the user to have the cartridge remanufactured for re-use.
 These empties are then sent to landfill instead of remanufactured by us.
 More waste for nothing !
 Also, some printer manufacturers now insert technology in the cartridges which serve no other purpose than to prevent their reuse.
 Many new printers use chips to control their cartridges’ interactions with the printer, including data on the level of toner or ink still available.
 This means that a remanufactured cartridge, which does not have this replacement chip, will inform the user that the cartridge is empty, even when it is actually full!
 If a replacement chip is used, a display warns the user that the cartridge is non-original, and may void the warranty!
 The worst are the cartridges containing “killer” chips, disabling the printer if a remanufactured cartridge is used!
 And printer manufacturers are adding increasing layers of technological complexity in attempts to stop the creation of compatible aftermarket chips.
 It would benefit both the environment and consumers for the cartridges to be designed so that they can be reused more easily.
 We want legislation to make such barriers to reuse illegal.
 Remanufacturers support the right of OEMs to manufacture new printer and cartridge products, most of which are high quality products meeting a clear consumer demand.
 However, our concern is that, in seeking to maintain their market position, they often act in a way which is not only against fair competition policy in Europe, but also clearly is detrimental for the European environment.
 This reduces the purchaser’s freedom of choice.
 What if car buyers were tied in to buying a particular brand of petrol simply because they liked a particular brand of car ?
 This is effectively the situation with cartridges.

 In the European market, our members can be faced with frequent shortages of cartridges being made available on the open market, due to the decision by many OEMs to purportedly ‘recycle’ their customers’ spent cartridges outside the EU (which often in practice means they are being dumped in South East Asia, polluting local areas, river beds etc.), in contravention of existing legislation.
 We want to get the message across that re-use is always better than recycling.
 The OEM’s should be supporting our industry – we are dealing with their waste.